Longtime readers know I’m always looking for an edge… A way to bring life-changing gains to my subscribers’ doorsteps.

 Being on “the inside” of conversations around high technology and early stage investing allows me to pass on insights to my readers.
 These are topics that 99% of investors would never have the chance to learn on their own.

 And during my travels, I uncovered something important…

 VC-Like Returns for Everyday Investors

 And I know I’m not the only one who feels this way.
-Just this August, SEC Commissioner Hester Peirce spoke out about these rules.
+Last August, SEC Commissioner Hester Peirce spoke out about these rules.

 And I love what Peirce had to say: “Why shouldn’t mom and pop retail investors be allowed to invest in private offerings?
 Why should I, as a regulator, decide what other Americans do with their money?”

 She went further saying, “A person’s economic status may demonstrate an ability to withstand losses, but it certainly does not demonstrate financial sophistication.”

 While the Jobs Act of 2012 was meant to help, it did almost nothing to address this problem.
 Regulation Crowdfunding deals (Reg CF) and Regulation A or A+ deals are now possible.
 These types of raises allow investments from nonaccredited investors.
 But they’re far from perfect.

 Fees, restrictions on the amount these companies can raise, and some pretty extensive regulatory filings and disclosures make Regulation A deals a difficult path for most early stage companies.

 Of course, there are exceptions.
 Some great companies are pursuing Regulation A and Reg CF routes.
 And the SEC’s increase of the limits these companies are allowed to raise has made these options more attractive in recent months.